| Title: | Variable Selection in Partial Least Squares |

 From plsVarSel 0.9.10, the VIP method handles multiple responses correctly, as does the LW method.
 All other filter methods implemented in this package assume a single response and will give its results based on the first response in multi-response cases.

-A vector having the same lenght as the number of variables in the associated PLS model.
+A vector having the same length as the number of variables in the associated PLS model.
 High values are associated with high importance, explained variance or relevance to the model.

 The sMC has an attribute "quantile", which is the associated quantile of the F-distribution, which can be used as a cut-off for significant variables, similar to the cut-off of 1 associated with the VIP.